5 smart ways to encourage impulse buys in your store

 • Use prominent displays and signage to draw attention to deals and product categories across the store.

-2. Offer personalized recommendations at the POS
+2. Have employees suggest items at the POS

-• Implement a product recommendation engine that analyzes shopping behavior, customer data and order history and that delivers predictive insights and product recommendations to your sales team at the POS.
+• Implement a product recommendation engine that analyzes shopping behavior, customer data and order history, and that delivers predictive insights and product recommendations to your sales team at the POS.

-Shopper behavior varies between different neighborhoods, so knowing your customers and keeping an eye on local events is essential if you want to encourage impulse buys across the chain.
-By monitoring what types of product your customers are buying most in a particular branch, you can also figure out which impulse products they’re most likely to pick up.
-To maximize impulse buys across the chain:
+IN-blog-shopper-on-mobile-deviceShopper behavior varies between different neighborhoods, so knowing your customers and keeping an eye on local events is essential if you want to encourage impulse buys across the chain.
+By monitoring what types of products your customers are buying most in a particular branch, you can also figure out which impulse products they’re most likely to pick up.

-4. Make an offer they can’t refuse
+4. Give them an offer they can’t refuse

 Impulse buys are snap decisions, so presenting shoppers with an offer that feels too good to miss is a great way to increase their urge to purchase.
 Promotions don’t have to mean huge discounts, but they should make the shopper feel that they’re getting great value.
 To create impulse-buying opportunities that tug on shoppers’ purse strings: